PDF form text keeps running off the box or disappearing mid-sentence? Here’s how to wrap text in Smallpdf and keep every line readable.

 This method is the quickest because you don’t fight the original form field.
 You add a clean text box on top of it.

-- Upload your file from your device, Google Drive, Dropbox, or OneDrive.
+Upload your file in the editor area below from your device, Google Drive, Dropbox, or OneDrive.

 If you need multiple lines, press “Enter” to add your own line breaks.
 This is the simplest way to create readable wrapped text in a tight box.